 5. Eduardo Sívori

-Eduardo Sívori, born in Buenos Aires in 1847, was a prominent Argentine painter known for his significant contributions to the country’s art scene during the late 19th and early 20th centuries.
-He played a crucial role in the development of Argentine realism, focusing on everyday life and landscapes.
+Eduardo Sívori, born in Buenos Aires in 1847, was a prominent painter in Argentina known for his significant contributions to the country’s art scene during the late 19th and early 20th centuries.
+He played a crucial role in developing Argentine realism, focusing on everyday life and landscapes.

 He was also a founding member of the Society for the Stimulus of Fine Arts, an organization dedicated to promoting the arts in Argentina.
 Sívori’s legacy continues to influence Argentine art, with his paintings celebrated as important representations of the country’s cultural heritage.